nim-lang/Nim/doc/backends/javascript.rst

 Nim bindings (in a ``systemjs`` module)

 .. code-block:: nim
+  # System.import('/js/main.js');
   proc systemImport*(path: cstring): auto {.importcpp: "System.import(#)".}

-Using the binding
+Using the ``systemJS`` Nim binding

 .. code-block:: nim
-  import systemjs
+  import systemjs # custom binding module we created above

   systemImport("/js/main.js")

+To use `systemJS` in a scalable way, use `importMaps <https://github.com/systemjs/systemjs/blob/master/docs/import-maps.md>`_.
+See `single-spa <https://single-spa.js.org>`_ for a concrete modern example for how to use this approach with Micro Frontends.

+Watch `local development with microfrontends and import maps <https://www.youtube.com/watch?v=vjjcuIxqIzY>`_ for a brief introduction.

 Writing JavaScript FFI binding modules
 ======================================